U.S. offers reward for information on senior PKK figures

 U.S. and Turkish troops last week began conducting joint patrols in Syria’s Manbij, which the two sides have agreed to clear of militants.
 Turkey had previously said the United States was delaying implementation of the plan.

-Reporting by Tulay Karadeniz; Writing by Ezgi Erkoyun and Ali Kucukgocmen; Editing by Tuvan Gumrukcu and Andrew Roche
+Reporting by Tulay Karadeniz; Additional reporting by Tuvan Gumrukcu; Writing by Ezgi Erkoyun and Ali Kucukgocmen; Editing by Janet Lawrence